BANJO (TENOR) AND MANDOLIN

 Kevin is a vastly experienced teacher and has been praised by our auditors for his progressive teaching methods, especially with beginner students.
 A long term tutor with Belfast Met, Kevin also teaches performance workshop courses at Queen's University and holds a Masters in Music Technology from the same institution.
 Kevin's creative work combines his experience of fiddle music - especially the styles of Donegal and Sliabh Luachra - with contemporary electronica and dub-step.

-Davy is one of the most significant flute players of his generation, known not only here, but on the European continent for his dynamic and powerful style.
+Davy is one of the most significant flute players of his generation, known not only in Belfast, but on the European continent for his dynamic and powerful style.
 He has travelled regularly to Britanny and formed a strong playing partnership with the Breton flute player Jean Michelle Veillon.
 Davy is equally well-known for his humour and teaching ability and he is respected as one of Belfast's finest musical sons.

 An expert across a range of guitar styles, Jim was a relative later comer to traditional music before becoming an integral part of the Belfast session scene in the late 1990s.
 His high energy style, coupled with a fine singing voice that sees him at home across a range of musical genres, has led to him becoming a firm fixture with the band Craobh Rua in the last decade.